trustyai-explainability/reference/lm-eval/LM-EVAL-NEXT.md

 kubectl apply -n test -f -
 ```

-On vLLM is running, het the model's URL with (here we will assume
+Once vLLM is running, get the model's URL with (here we will assume
 `MODEL_NAME="phi-3`)

 ```sh {"name":"MODEL_URL"}